 A Reliable Brewing Device

-This is the heart of your setup.
-For beginners, these three options offer the best balance of simplicity, cost, and coffee quality:
+This is the center of the setup.
+For beginners, three options make the most sense:

 A Way to Heat Water